ch007m/brew-idpbuilder/README.md

 -rw-r--r--@  1 cmoullia  staff   1729 16 Jan 18:29 sbom.spdx.json
 drwxr-xr-x@  4 cmoullia  staff    128 16 Jan 18:29 share/
 ```
+## To test the formula

-- Test the formula by doing: `brew test idpbuilder`
+Test the formula by executing this command: `brew test idpbuilder`

 ## To generate the bottles